NEXIM, GIZ Launch Initiative to Boost MSME Export Financing

 Seriki Adinoyi in Jos

-The initiative, themed ‘Enhancing Access to Trade and Export Financing for MSME Export’ was held at Valada Hotels in Jos Plateau State.
+The initiative, themed “Enhancing Access to Trade and Export Financing for MSME Export” was held in Jos Plateau State, yesterday.

-According to the organizers, the initiative is a strategic response to the challenges faced by MSMEs in accessing finance and technical support.
+According to the organisers, the initiative was a strategic response to the challenges faced by MSMEs in accessing finance and technical support.

-They noted that the programme is designed to strengthen MSME export clusters and improve their competitiveness in the global market.
+They noted that the program was designed to strengthen MSME export clusters and improve their competitiveness in the global market.

-Building on the theme, the Head of Specialized Business at NEXIM, Mr. Awami Mohammed, underscored the bank’s role in bridging the finance gap for SMEs in Nigeria.
+Building on the theme, Head of Specialised Business at NEXIM, Mr. Awami Mohammed, underscored the bank’s role in bridging the finance gap for SMEs in Nigeria.

-He said: “NEXIM is committed to supporting SMEs in Nigeria by providing them with the necessary finance to grow their businesses.
-We recognize the importance of SMEs in stimulating the Nigerian economy, and we’re committed to helping them overcome the challenges they face, such as lack of finance, inadequate infrastructure, and market access.”
+He said, “NEXIM is committed to supporting SMEs in Nigeria by providing them with the necessary finance to grow their businesses.
+We recognise the importance of SMEs in stimulating the Nigerian economy, and we’re committed to helping them overcome the challenges they face, such as lack of finance, inadequate infrastructure, and market access.”

-Mohammed also highlighted NEXIM’s priority sectors, which include the manufacturing sector, agro-processing sector, solid minerals sector and services sector.

 Also speaking, the Deputy Director of Export Development and Incentives at the Nigerian Export Promotion Council (NEPC), Ella Onoja, highlighted the importance of enhancing export readiness and market access for SMEs.